MussaCharles/maths-for-fast-algorithms/README.md

 ### Unit tests to verify our implementation details

-Note: Code snippet for this section can be run using Swift Playgrounds.

-You can find the source code [here](ArithmeticSequence.playground)
+**Note:** Code snippet for this section can be run using Swift Playgrounds.You can find the source code [here.](ArithmeticSequence.playground)

 Let's write some unit tests for the above two implementations with different data sets, starting from small amount of data to a very large amount.
 We will try to increase the nth term and see if our functions give use expected output.